AlgebraicJulia/Catlab.jl/STYLE.md

 Fields of structs should be lower\_snake\_case, or ideally lowercase single words.

 Arguments to functions should ideally be single-letter.
 If your function is so specific that the arguments need to be described with long argument names, consider generalizing your function.
 If arguments need to be longer, then lower\_snake\_case should be used.

+## Indentation

+We indent with two spaces.
+Look up how to make your editor indent with two spaces.